 5. Writing beyond the word limit

-The 1,500-word TOK Essay limit is strict; submitting 1,800 words results in automatic deduction.
+The 1,600-word TOK Essay limit is strict — examiners stop reading at the limit, so anything beyond it simply cannot earn marks.
 Students often draft without constraint, then struggle to edit.
 Your tutor helps you develop concise, impactful prose.

-How In-Home Tutoring Accelerates EE and TOK Success
+How Does In-Home Tutoring Accelerate EE and TOK Success?

 You might wonder: isn't school supervision enough?
 After all, every IB student has an assigned EE supervisor and TOK class.
 The reality is that school supervision, whilst essential, often operates at scale.
 A TOK teacher manages 30 students across two cohorts; an EE supervisor oversees 15 students across diverse subjects.
 In this context, individualised, targeted feedback is rare.